Touchlab-Hiring/a_elshaer/README.md

 efficient and user-friendly.

 ## 🎯 Features & User Experience
-- ⌛️No boring loading time: Everything is loaded in realtime, we get the dog breeds and show them to the user instantly while the images are being loaded in the background, as soon as we get an image it instantly shown to the user.
+- ⌛️No boring loading time: Everything is loaded in realtime, we get the dog breeds and show them to the user instantly while the images are being loaded in the background, as soon as we get any image it is shown to the user.
-- 🎨Material You Design: supports both dark and light mode.
+- 🌐Offline first support: once the data is loaded, it's stored in the database and can be accessed even when the user is offline including images.
 - ✨ Every swipe is a new dog: The user can swipeToRefresh to get a new image for every breed, this is a fun way to interact with the app.
-- 🌐Offline first support: once the data is loaded, it's stored in the database and can be accessed even when the user is offline including images.
+- 🎨Material You Design: supports both dark and light mode.

 ## 🏗 Architecture